bluesmoon/node-faststats/README.md

 ```
 #### Distribution

 The `distribution()` method tells you how your data is distributed.
-You need to set the `bucket_precision` configuration
+You need to set the `bucket_precision` or `buckets`
-option if you plan on using this method.
-It will then split your data into buckets based on the value of `bucket_precision`
+configuration options if you plan on using this method.
+It will then split your data into buckets based on the value of
-and tell you how many data points fall into each bucket.
-You can use this to plot a histogram of your data, or to compare
+`bucket_precision` or `buckets` and tell you how many data points fall into each bucket.
+You can use this to plot a
-it to commonly known distribution functions.
+histogram of your data, or to compare it to commonly known distribution functions.

 The return value is a sparse array of buckets with counts of datapoints per bucket.
 To save on memory, any empty buckets
 are undefined.
 You should treat an undefined bucket as if it had 0 datapoints.